 However, leases are just not standardized and parsable enough to fully let AI go unchecked.
 Therefore, it’s not good enough to forgo the final review by a human expert.

 How long until generative AI can gain the ability to do quality control without human involvement?
-Given how rapidly AI changes, we can only take an educated guess, which is—this won’t happen in the foreseeable future (let’s say, for at least 6-12 months), which is a great segway to our next point.
+Given how rapidly AI changes, we can only take an educated guess, which is—this won’t happen in the foreseeable future (let’s say, for at least 6-12 months), which is a great segue to our next point.

 ChatGPT output quality varies wildly depending on how the lease is written